 By NATALIE SANDROCK

-Natalie Sandrock is a student at Cranberry High School and a member of Cranberry Chronicles, the school’s journalism/publications group.
+Natalie Sandrock, Hunter Redfield and Ava Fischer are students at Cranberry High School and members of Cranberry Chronicles, the school’s journalism/publications class.